shefreenkaur/COMP_430_Project/README.md

 ## 🎓 Academic Context

-This project was developed as part of the COMP 430 course in Semester 8.
+This project was developed as part of the COMP 430 course.
 It demonstrates the application of business intelligence principles, data visualization techniques, and full-stack development in the context of algorithmic trading systems.

 ## 🔮 Future Enhancements